 What is an offer condition?

 When a mortgage lender is willing to offer you a mortgage, they will produce a document called a "Mortgage Offer".
-This will detail the mortgage you have applied for, such as the amount you are borrowing, the interest rate and what your monthly payment will be.
+This will detail the mortgage you have applied for, such as the amount you are borrowing, the initial interest rate and what your monthly payment will be.

 This letter will also include a section for any offer conditions.
 An offer condition is something that must be complied with in order for the lender to release the mortgage funds.